 how I got to here...

-As you may already have discovered on the how I can help you page, there are various coaching options, all including an initial online ‘chemistry’ session then subsequent 1:1 life coaching sessions.
+There are various coaching options, all including an initial online ‘chemistry’ session then subsequent 1:1 life coaching sessions.

 A great way to then consolidate and really embody your goals is to explore them in the natural environment.
 For me, the number one go-to place is the sea and if you like I will take you there too for a coaching session.